• Skip to main content

 Build relationships

-Follow media people on social media, see the sort of stories they cover.
+Follow media people on their socials, see the sort of stories they cover.
 Comment if you like something they’ve done.
 Invite them to your gigs/openings/events.
+Getting one story into the media is great: building a long-term relationship with someone who might cover you in different stories/publications takes only a little more energy, and will be rewarding for both sides.

 Pitch at the right time